CKuehn3/Logic-Circuits/team_style_guide.md

 * **Functions:**
    * Will have a signature
       * name : param1, param2, ... paramN -> return
-   * Will have a purpose statment
+   * Will have a purpose statement
 * **Variables:**
    * Will be self-documenting (for the most part)
    * Will have a brief description in-line with the variable declaration